(paroxetine hydrochloride) film-coated tablet

 Paroxetine GH should be taken in the morning, preferably with food.

 Do not stop taking Paroxetine GH even if you begin to feel better.
 Your doctor may decide that you should continue to use Paroxetine GH for some time, even when you have overcome your problem.
+This should prevent the problem from returning.
 For best effect Paroxetine GH must be taken regularly.
 Your doctor will tell you when and how Paroxetine GH should be discontinued.

 Your doctor will usually recommend that you stop treatment by slowly reducing the dosage over a period of several weeks.
 When you stop treatment with Paroxetine GH, especially if this is done suddenly, you may experience unwanted symptoms.
 Please see the section of this leaflet called "Unwanted Effects that may occur on stopping treatment".